 Trademark Licensing Policy

-Purpose and Mission of McNeese State University’s Marketing and Licensing Office
+Purpose and Mission of the Office of University Marketing and Licensing

-With regard to licensing, the mission of the Office of Marketing and Licensing is four-fold:
+With regard to licensing, the mission of UML is four-fold:

-- To strengthen the trademarks through relationships with retailers, licensees, campus departments, student organizations, alumni, and fans.
+- To strengthen the trademarks through relationships with retailers, licensees, campus departments, student organizations, alumni, and fans; and

 - To generate revenue that funds academic and athletic scholarships.